 Dr. Oscar Hernandez, ND: Thu in person; Fri, Sat telemedicine

 Hassan Rizvi, Reiki Master: Mon to Sat - Distant Reiki

 Schedule Change: Starting in September 2020, our office will be closed on Mondays.

 Note: practitioner shifts don't always match clinic hours.

-As part of Ontario's re-opening strategy, Raven Naturoathic is now able to offer telemedicine serices, where appropriate, for any and all health concerns.
-While we are legally allowed to see in-person patients when telemedicine is not adequate, we are not yet ready to do so.
+As part of Ontario's re-opening strategy, Raven Naturoathic is able to offer telemedicine serices, where appropriate, for any and all health concerns.
+We are ready and available to see in-person patients when telemedicine is not adequate.

 We are still happy to provide contactless delivery or direct shipping of supplements and herbal formulas to our patients as needed.

 Please continue to practice social distancing and isolate as needed, and follow all Peel Public Health recommendations regarding non-medical face masks and hand hygiene.
 Our ability and availability to provide all our services depends upon the co-operation of all Ontarions to reduce the spread of COVID-19.

 Reiki is not considered an essential service in Ontario, and rightly so.
 It would be unethical at this time to ask patients to come into the clinic to receive reiki treatments in person, when reiki can be done safely at any distance.
 Therefore, we are providing full distant reiki services as usual.

 Not sure if distant reiki is right for you?
 Give us a call and ask to speak with reiki master Hassan Rizvi.
 He'll walk you through the process and will even provide your first treatment for free to help you decide if reiki is right for you.